-January 1, 2015 - December 31, 2015
+January 1, 2016 - December 31, 2016

-- Twenty-one hearing aids were loaned to twelve eligible infants and toddlers. - The age of hearing aid recipients ranged from three months to two and a half years old. - Four infants under the age of one, five children one year of age to two years of age received hearing aids and three children who were two years of age received hearing aids. - Five families who received loaned aids prior to December 2014 returned nine hearing aids to the Hearing Aid Loan Bank Program. - A total of twelve families are using twenty-one loaned hearing aids at the time of this report.
+- Eighteen hearing aids were loaned to ten eligible children. - The age of hearing aid recipients ranged from five months to age eight. - Two infants under the age of one, five children one year of age to two years of age, one child who was two years of age and 2 children over the age of three received hearing aids. - Four families who received loaned aids prior to December 2016 returned eight hearing aids to the Hearing Aid Loan Bank Program.